department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 [H3] %%applicant's name%% relationship to the Veteran </summary>

-What's %%applicant's name%%'s relationship to the Veteran they are connect to? (* Required)
+What's %%applicant's name%%'s relationship to the Veteran they are connected to? (* Required)

 ( ) %%applicant's name%% is the Veteran's spouse {if checked add marriage license to the application submitted page}